DoctorSanghiCodes/The-Doctor-is-Coding/README.md

 # The-Doctor-is-Coding

 ​I'm a Doctor exploring the world of 0s and 1s.
-Today I learned that computers are basically just very fast light switches.
+Today I learnt that computers are basically just very fast light switches.
 ​

 ### 🚀 CS50 Journey: Lecture 0 (Scratch)